cavalab/proportional-multicalibration/README.md

 Using Hugging face's pre-trained transformer model(pritamdeka/S-Biomed-Roberta-snli-multinli-stsb) based on medical text to encode the text.
 Instead of using the full embedding representation of vector, we use the top 50 most frequent appeared text token and calculate the cosine similarity between the chiefcomplaint and the text.

+**For mode detail about the word embedding usage, please refer to experiment/preprocessing/embedding.md**

 </ol>

 Note that all of those setting with the text encoding can be tuned if needed.